Style Guide: Suspender Features (Skinny, Wide, Clip, Button, X, Y, Stretch, Woven)

 - Skinny Suspenders: skinny suspenders are narrow, and are worn more as a fashion accessory rather than for their functionality.
 They’re great because they’re stylish and work well with modern trends like skinny jeans and slim-fit blazers, but they don’t do much in terms of actually holding trousers up.

-- Wide Suspenders: wide suspenders tend to be slightly more functional than stylish.
+- Wide Suspenders: wide suspenders tend to be slightly more functional than stylish, but are also used for more formal occasions.
 They do a great job of holding trousers up, and give off a stronger, bolder look.